aliyaboisselle/hippocampus/README.md

 A few non-obvious choices are documented explicitly:

+**Episodic and semantic memory as separate stores** — The original design used a single mutable memory unit for both raw experience and derived belief.
+This was replaced with a structural split: EpisodicStore is append-only (no update or delete path exists), SemanticStore is mutable and always carries a `derived_from` list linking back to source episodes.
+The split enforces the integrity guarantee structurally rather than relying on the reconsolidation engine to maintain it procedurally.
+A bug in reconsolidation can no longer corrupt the historical record.
+See ADR-004.

 **Text summaries over vector embeddings** — Embeddings are model-specific.
 When the underlying LLM is updated, embeddings from the old model may not map cleanly to the new model's semantic space, corrupting years of accumulated memory.
 Text summaries are model-agnostic, re-embedded at retrieval time by whatever model is current, and readable by humans.
-This also allows for interoperability, keeping ahead of likely future policy for user memory.
 Portability and upgrade resilience in a single decision.
+See ADR-001.

 **Local embeddings (sentence-transformers) for prototype** — Free, runs entirely offline after first model download (~90MB), and keeps memory data local.
 No API calls, no cost per embedding, no third-party dependency for a core privacy-sensitive operation.
+See ADR-002

 **Every retrieval triggers reconsolidation in V1** — Simpler, predictable, and testable for a single-user prototype.
 A production system would trigger only when retrieval context diverges significantly from last-verified context.
 This tradeoff is documented explicitly in the architecture.

+**User-controlled deprecation rate, not content** — Users can set how quickly their semantic memories decay but cannot selectively remove specific memories.
+Content-selective deprecation would allow a user to surgically remove inconvenient truths, turning the system into a confirmation bias engine.
+Rate control gives meaningful privacy agency without enabling that failure mode.

 ---